Jesus tells a parable about what His followers should be doing while they await His return. Can we find ourselves in it?

 Gospel (Read Mt 25:14-30)

 From its context in St. Matthew’s Gospel, we know that today’s parable touches again on being prepared for the arrival of someone who has been gone a long time.
-Recall that last Sunday’s reading was about the wise and foolish virgins who had to endure a “long delay” before the arrival of the bridegroom at a wedding.
+In the verses prior to our reading (Mt.
+25:1-13) is a parable about the wise and foolish virgins who had to endure a “long delay” before the arrival of the bridegroom at a wedding.
 In today’s reading, we learn of a master who went on a journey and entrusted his possessions to three servants.
 The “talents” represent sums of money, and he distributed them unevenly to the servants, “each according to his ability.”
 We are not completely sure what the word “ability” means, but, since it is clear that the master expected a return on the money he gave each servant, “ability” may refer more to “opportunity” than to skill.
-Servants who had business that took them into the marketplace or gave them many contacts with money and goods would certainly have had more “ability” to make a good return on money.
-Domestic servants, however, whose primary work was within the household, would have much less ability to trade and make a profit.
+Servants who had business that took them into the marketplace or gave them many contacts with money and goods would certainly have had more “ability” to make a good return on money than domestic servants, whose primary work was within the household They would have much less ability to trade and make a profit.

 We should note the trust that the master placed in his servants.
 It was merciful of him not to give any one of them a greater responsibility than he could manage.
 The money was his, from beginning to end.
 Was the master interested in the volume of profit that would be his when he returned?
 Was he a mercenary, greedy man, or was this distribution of his possessions for some other purpose?